Shikhar1207/Swiggy-Delivery-Data-Insights-with-SQL/README.md

 # 🍽 Swiggy Data Analysis with SQL

-This project analyzes restaurant and delivery data from a food delivery company (like Swiggy) using SQL.
+This project analyzes restaurant and delivery data from a food delivery company 'Swiggy' using SQL.
 The goal is to extract insights on restaurant performance, pricing, delivery time, and customer preferences.

 ---